 It doesn’t matter if you’re Amazon or not, because your customer experience is being compared to Amazon no matter what.”

-At RRD and Precision Dialogue, we approach this by identifying customers and prospects by known archetypes.
+At RRD, we approach this by identifying customers and prospects by known archetypes.
 Once these personas are identified, anyone within your organization who is building or designing customer-facing materials has an easy-to-reference view of the customer: This is who I am designing for, writing for, or talking to.

 Once you have identified the customer, you can begin to dig into the journeys most important to your business.